 Modification programs focused on payment pattern changes and/or modified maturity dates with most receiving a combination of the two concessions.
 The modifications did not result in the contractual forgiveness of principal.
-During the first quarter of 2021, there were no new loans considered TDR.
-In the first quarter of 2020, two loans resulted in payment changes from a monthly payment to principal and interest at maturity on June 19, 2020.
-One of the loans was paid off in May 2020 with the other loan in a forbearance agreement.
-All interest was paid current at the time of the modifications.
+During the second quarter of 2021, one new loan was considered a TDR which resulted in payment changes from a monthly payment to monthly interest only payments on May 3, 2021.
+Two loans were also paid off in June 2021.
+In the second quarter of 2020, three new loans were considered TDR and were given a rate concession along with the amortization extended.
+During the year to date 2020, there were 5 new loans considered TDR with one of the loans subsequently paid off in May.
+Interest was paid current at the time of all modifications.
 Consequently, the financial impact of the modifications was immaterial to the ALLL.

-The following tables represents three months ended March 31, 2021 and 2020:
+The following tables represent three and six months ended June 30, 2021 and 2020:

-Pre- Post- Three Months Number of Modification Modification March 31, 2021 Contracts Outstanding Outstanding (in thousands) Modified in the Recorded Recorded Troubled Debt Restructurings Last Three Months Investment Investment Consumer Real Estate - \$ - \$ -
+Commercial Real Estate

-Pre- Post- Three Months Number of Modification 1 Modification March 31, 2020 Contracts Outstanding Outstanding (in thousands) Modified in the Recorded Recorded Troubled Debt Restructurings Last Three Months Investment Investment Consumer Real Estate 2 2 \$ 981 \$ 981
+Pre- Post- Pre- Post- Three Months Number of Modification Modification Six Months Number of Modification Modification June 30, 2021 Contracts Outstanding Outstanding June 30, 2021 Contracts Outstanding Outstanding Modified in Modified in (in thousands) the Recorded Recorded (in thousands) the Recorded Recorded Troubled Debt Last Three Troubled Debt Last Six Restructurings Months Investment Investment Restructurings Months Investment Investment Ag Real Estate - \$ - \$ - Ag Real Estate - \$ - \$ - Agricultural - - - Agricultural - - - Commercial Real Estate 1 382 382 Commercial Real Estate 1 382 382 Pre- Post- Pre- Post- Three Months Number of Modification Modification Six Months Number of Modification Modification June 30, 2020 Contracts Outstanding Outstanding June 30, 2020 Contracts Outstanding Outstanding Modified in Modified in (in thousands) the Recorded Recorded (in thousands) the Recorded Recorded Troubled Debt Last Three Troubled Debt Last Six Restructurings Months Investment Investment Restructurings Months Investment Investment Ag Real Estate 2 \$ 5,380 \$ 5,380 Ag Real Estate 2 \$ 5,380 \$ 5,380 Agricultural 1 164 164 Agricultural 1 164 164

-For the three month periods ended March 31, 2021 and 2020, there were no TDRs that subsequently defaulted after modification.
+For the three and six month periods ended June 30, 2021 and 2020, there were no TDRs that subsequently defaulted after modification.